 The beginning of Brisbane’s art and culture

-Rayment’s contemporary, J.A.
-Clarke is best remembered as a pioneer art teacher.
+Rayment’s contemporary, JA Clarke is best remembered as a pioneer art teacher.
 In 1869–74 he was the only drawing teacher in Queensland Government schools and in 1881 he initiated art classes at the Brisbane School of Arts, and it was largely due to Clarke that the School of Arts classes became a Technical College in 1884.

 Towards the end of the nineteenth century, as the infrastructure of the Colony of Queensland improved and Brisbane began to acquire facilities usually found in much larger cities, formal institutions for teaching and education were established, and watercolour was an ideal medium to teach for its versatility.
 The Brisbane School of Arts opened, the Royal Queensland Art Society opened in 1887 as a result of the efforts of local artists Isaac Walter Jenner (1836-1902), Oscar Friström (1856-1918) and L.W.K.
 Wirth (1858 –1950), and the Queensland National Art Gallery (now QAGOMA) opened its doors in temporary premises in the old Town Hall on Queen Street in 1895, following advocacy by Jenner and Rivers.

-Queensland National Art Gallery
+Queensland (National) Art Gallery opened in 1895

-Isaac Walter Jenner
+Isaac Walter Jenner ‘Brisbane’

-R. Godfrey Rivers
+R. Godfrey Rivers ‘Under the jacaranda’